Scheana Shay Cheating? ‘Pump Rules’ Star Confronted With Accusations

-Scheana Shay is reliving her divorce drama on Vanderpump Rules these days, as she’s contemplating divorcing her then-husband Mike Shay.
+Scheana Shay is reliving her divorce drama on Vanderpump Rules these days as she’s contemplating divorcing her then-husband, Mike Shay.
 A few months ago, she was really contemplating leaving her husband behind, because she claims she learned new things about her husband.
 It’s no secret that he has lied about his drug use before and Scheana decided to help him get sober.
 However, it sounds like Mike didn’t stay sober based on the previews for tonight’s episode.
 And with any divorce comes a slew of rumors, including cheating rumors.
 Did Shay cheat on her husband as she’s now dating a man named Robert?

-According to a new tweet, Scheana Shay is now revealing that she didn’t cheat on her husband Mike Shay.
-The two filed for divorce back in late 2016 and Shay reveals that she rekindled her friendship with her current boyfriend around New Years Eve.
+According to a new tweet, Scheana Shay is now revealing that she didn’t cheat on her husband, Mike Shay.
+The two filed for divorce back in late 2016, and Shay reveals that she rekindled her friendship with her current boyfriend around New Year’s Eve.
 Plus, she has apparently known her current boyfriend for years, so it’s not like she rushed into a brand new relationship without knowing the man.
-But that isn’t stopping people from sharing their opinions about the newly single Scheana Shay.
+However, that isn’t stopping people from sharing their opinions about the newly single Scheana Shay.

 Who's watching!??? #PumpRules #Twobubbs